connorworthen/coinbase-cli/README.md

 ## Code of Conduct

 Everyone interacting in the Coinbase::Cli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'scruffy-variable-3960'/coinbase-cli/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgements
+This project was inspired by my dream to one day work as a blockchain engineer!